ucs-compute-solutions/FlexPod-for-EHR/Ansible/README.md

 - Execute the Nexus playbook with "`ansible-playbook ./Setup_Nexus.yml -i inventory`" to setup the Nexus switches.
 - Follow the manual steps in the CVD to add timezone information to the Nexus switches.

-### Initial NetApp Storage configuration
+### Initial NetApp Storage configuration (NetApp Storage Configuration part 1)
 - Follow the manual steps in the CVD to get the NetApp ONTAP storage cluster on the network.
 - Execute the NetApp ONTAP storage playbook with "`ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config_part_1`".
 - Query the fibre channel and FC-NVMe LIFs WWPNs and add to the "group_vars/all.yml" file.

 ### UCS X-Series server configuration
-Configuration of the UCS X-Series servers can be completed utilizing the Terraform scripts included in this repository, or by following the manual steps in the CVD.
+Configuration of the UCS X-Series servers can be completed by utilizing the Terraform scripts included in this repository, or by following the manual steps in the CVD.

 ### Configurre MDS Switches
 - Query the ESXi host initiator WWPNs for both fibre channel and FC-NVMe interfaces and add to the "group_vars/all.yml" file.